 Walk or Bike

-From the Bow River bridge take the Cave and Basin Trail – a delightful, flat trail with a mix of pavement and hardpacked dirt, that meanders through the trees – which will take you directly to the site.
+From the Bow River Bridge, take the Cave and Basin Trail – a delightful, flat trail with a mix of pavement and hard-packed dirt that meanders through the trees, which will take you directly to the site.

 There are several bike racks at the site where you can lock your bike.

-- Looking for something to do in downtown Banff?
-Check out Shopping in Downtown Banff: 8 Iconic Stores You Can’t Miss!
+CHECK OUT: Shopping in Downtown Banff: 8 Iconic Stores You Can’t Miss!

 What is the Cave and Basin Historical Site?

 The Cave and Basin Historical Site is exactly what its name suggests.
-A cave and a basin, of thermal water, that were discovered in the late 1800’s by three prospectors working in the area on a transportation route for the railway.
+A cave and a basin of thermal water that were discovered in the late 1800s by three prospectors working in the area on a transportation route for the railway.

-The discovery not only uncovered a geological wonderland, it also led to the creation of Banff and Canada’s first national park.
+The discovery not only uncovered a geological wonderland, but it also led to the creation of Banff and Canada’s first national park.

 The Cave and Basin site has indoor and outdoor components.
-The indoor component, consisting of the main building, requires a fee to access (except the gift shop) while the outdoor areas are free to access and explore.
+The indoor component, consisting of the main building, requires a fee to access (except the gift shop), while the outdoor areas are free to access and explore.

 The main building, and entrance to the facility, is the original public bathing house.
-From inside you can visit:
+From inside, you can visit:

 - The Cave